 Nicaragua Country Report

-The operational environment in Nicaragua includes a number of significant challenges including limited infrastructure and corruption.
-Poor quality infrastructure, transport networks, and utilities are regularly tested by protests and labour strikes, as well as severe weather events including tropical storms and earthquakes.
+The operational environment in Nicaragua includes a number of significant challenges including limited infrastructure and extensive corruption.
+Poor quality infrastructure, transport networks, and utilities are regularly tested by protests and labour strikes, as well as severe weather events.
 Corruption among officials, cronyism, and connection-dependent contract negotiations often result in discrimination against firms lacking political connections, as well as regulatory and judicial delays.
-However, security concerns are much less of a threat to the operational environment than in some neighbouring countries and economic indicators have proved generally favourable over the last decade have been disrupted by extended anti-government protests that are unlikely to be fully resolved before mid-2019.
+Generally positive security and economic indicators over the last decade have been disrupted by extended anti-government protests that are unlikely to be fully resolved before mid-2019.

 Vaccines required to enter the country